Expansions of Eve Online: Tyrannis

 Tyrannis is the 13th expansion to EVE Online, and focuses heavily on planetary interaction.
-Players are able to take advantage of deposits of minerals and other raw materials found on the planets of EVE.
-To that end they are given the ability to build infrastructure for harvesting, storage and processing of these materials.
+Players can take advantage of deposits of minerals and other raw materials found on the planets of EVE.
+To that end, they are given the ability to build infrastructure for harvesting, storage and processing of these materials.

 The previously revealed out of game community site allowing players to interact, organize and communicate with each other through a regular web browser has been renamed EVE Gate.
 EVE Gate features EVE Mail, in and out of game calendars and contacts and updates for players, corporations and alliances.

 CCP added hundreds of new landmarks throughout New Eden.
 These are points in space connected to past storyline or player events.
 The landmarks show up in the overview, making them more apparent and accessible than before.

 The Scorpion-class battleships received a graphical overhaul featuring improved quality textures, unique detailing for each model setting them apart from the other variations.
 The expansion also focuses on other optimizations and improvements throughout the game, such as reducing fleet lag and load handling.